-I can easily say that fibres, of all types and sources, from their history to their processing, provide me with a sense of fulfillment.
+Fibres, of all types and sources, from their history to their processing, provide me with a sense of fulfillment and wonder.

 I'm a fervent Portuguese Style knitter and knit everything inside out to enjoy those easy-peasy purl stitches.
 Studying the history and anthropology of knitting methods was a trigger that turned an interest into an obsession.
 I always had more questions: how do we make yarn, what is it made out of, what are the animals, the plants, what are the processes?
 How do fibres behave, what do I do to handle them properly?

-This led me to spinning, history, ethics and all the other goodies that accompany a full-blown passion.
+This led me to spinning, history, ethics and an incredible community of passionate people.

-I'm now committed to share my enthusiasm and to develop in my own ways a local culture of textiles, based on diversity and educated knowledge of fibres and their usage.
+I'm committed to share my enthusiasm and help develop a local culture of textiles, based on diversity and educated knowledge of fibres and their usage.
 I've obtained my Level 1 certification in the Master Spinner program at Olds College in Alberta and am pursuing the next level.

-Privately and at events, I teach subjects pertaining to spinning and knitting.
+I've been teaching spinning and knitting for four years.
 I strive every time to personalize a subject’s theory for each of my students.
 I also offer educational conferences on fibres to reveal their characteristics and history.